What causes and maintains diet culture?

 How would they like their pie chart to look in regard to what they would like to hold important?

-Find friends that have similar beliefs as you
+Find friends that have similar beliefs to you.

-Avoid diet products – food & drinks, supplements, books, magazines
+Avoid diet products – food and drinks, supplements, books and magazines.

 Ordering off a menu